-The other codes of corporate governance also have provisions on these three types of directors, but there provisions are not as extensive as those of the 2011 SEC Code.
+The other codes of corporate governance also have provisions on these three types of directors, but their provisions are not as extensive as those of the 2011 SEC Code.

 The courts are not left out in the attempt at establishing the types of directors.
 In the case of Re Hydrodam (Corby) Limited 2 BCLC 180, Millet, J. opined: “Directors may be of three kinds: de jure directors, that is to say, those who have been validly appointed to the office; de facto directors, that is to say, directors who assume to act as directors without having been appointed validly or at all; and shadow directors who are persons falling within the definition which I have read.”